 To expand this experimental window, a handful of studies17,18,19,20,21 have adapted the radiotracer infusion method previously proposed by Carson22,23.
 In this method, sometimes described as ‘functional FDG-PET’ (FDG-fPET, analogous to BOLD-fMRI), the radiotracer is administered as a constant infusion over the course of the entire PET scan (~90 min).
 The goal of the infusion protocol is to maintain a constant plasma supply of FDG to track dynamic changes in glucose uptake across time.
 In a proof-of-concept study, Villien et al.21 used a constant infusion protocol and simultaneous MRI/FDG-fPET to show dynamic changes in glucose uptake in response to checkerboard stimulation with a temporal resolution of 60 s.
 Subsequent studies have used this method to show task-locked FDG-fPET (i.e., time-locked to an external stimulus19) and task-related FDG-fPET (i.e., not time-locked to an external stimulus17,18) glucose uptake.
 Using these methods, FDG-fPET temporal resolutions of 60 s have been obtained, which is a substantial improvement over bolus methods.
 Preliminary data show that the infusion method can provide temporal resolutions of 20−60 s19.

 Despite the promising results from the constant infusion method, the plasma radioactivity curves of these studies show that the infusion method is not sufficient to reach a steady-state within the timeframe of a 90 min scan19,21.
-In addition to the constant infusion procedure, Carson22 also proposed a bolus/infusion procedure, where the goal is to quickly reach equilibrium at the beginning of the scan, and then sustain plasma radioactivity levels at equilibrium for the duration of the scan.
+In addition to the constant infusion procedure, Carson22 also proposed a hybrid bolus/infusion procedure, where the goal is to quickly reach equilibrium at the beginning of the scan, and then sustain plasma radioactivity levels at equilibrium for the duration of the scan.
 Rischka et al.20 recently applied this technique using a 20% bolus plus 80% infusion.
 As expected, the arterial input function quickly rose above baseline levels and was sustained at a higher rate for a longer time, compared to results using an infusion-only procedure19,21.

 This paper describes the acquisition protocols for acquiring high temporal resolution FDG-fPET scans using infusion-only and bolus/infusion radiotracer administration.
 These protocols have been developed for use in a simultaneous MRI-PET environment with a 90−95 min acquisition time19.
 In the protocol, blood samples are taken to quantify plasma serum radioactivity for subsequent quantification of PET images.
 While the protocol's focus is the application of infusion methods for functional neuroimaging using BOLD-fMRI/FDG-fPET, these methods can be applied to any FDG-fPET study regardless of whether simultaneous MRI, BOLD-fMRI, computed tomography (CT), or other neuroimages are acquired.
 Figure 1 shows the flowchart of procedures in this protocol.